 5. What is something you're hopeful about?

 I hope that people will find love and be very, very happy.
-Love looks past all the shallow stuff.
+True love looks past all the shallow stuff.